 #2 – Get out, stay out

-Explains McKelvey, “Today’s home fires burn so fast and you have such a small window of time to escape safely in a typical home fire.
+Explains Susan, “Today’s home fires burn faster than ever, and you have such a small window of time to escape safely in a typical home fire.
 You may have as little as two minutes to get out safely from the time the smoke alarms sound.”

 Not sure how to make a fire escape plan?